phlummox/hs-perl5/README.md

 This module provides a Haskell interface to embedded Perl 5 interpreter.

-Documentation and functionality is scarce at the moment; see test.hs for some basic usage examples.
+Documentation and functionality is scarce at the moment; see the file `examples/test.hs` for some basic usage examples.

 Currently supported features are: